kanisterio/kanister/docs/install.rst

   kanister-kanister-operator-85c747bfb8-dmqnj   1/1     Running   0               15s

 .. note::
-  Kanister is guaranteed to work with the 3 most-recent versions of Kubernetes.
+  Kanister is guaranteed to work with the 3 most recent versions of Kubernetes.
-  For example, if the latest version of Kubernetes is 1.24, Kanister will work with 1.24, 1.23 and 1.22.
-Support for older versions are determined on a best-effort basis.
+  For example, if the latest version of Kubernetes is 1.24, Kanister will work with 1.24, 1.23, and 1.22.
+Support for older versions is provided on a best-effort basis.
 If you are using an older version of Kubernetes, please consider upgrading to a newer version.